SpyderGamer/Linux-Terminal-for-Newbies/README.md

-# Linux-Terminal-for-Newbies
+# Linux Terminal for Newbies
-A repo for all you Linux immigrants who wanna learn the command line :)
+Hey, so you moved on to a shiny new distro?
+Wanna know how the command line works?